Mad TV season 1: Home releases

 All 19 episodes from season one were released on DVD on September 21, 2004, in a boxed set entitled Mad TV: The Complete First Season.
 The audio track included on this release was a Dolby Digital 2.0 Surround mix.
 Extra features included the 200th episode of Mad TV (from season nine), the best of Mad TVs commercial, movie, television, music video and animation parodies, a reel of season one bloopers, nine unaired sketches (including one called "Schindler's Lost," which was banned for censorship reasons and mentioned on the clip show episode "Mad TV Ruined My Life"), and a preview of Mad TV: The Complete Second Season.

 Despite promises from FOX of a second season DVD release (and a preview of Mad TVs second season on the season one DVD), the Complete First Season DVD remained the only complete season of the show to be released on DVD for almost a decade.
 In 2012 Shout!
 Factory picked up the home video rights to Mad TV and released the second season on March 26, 2013.
 Seasons 3 and 4 were released later in 2013.

-On the HBO Max release, episodes 2, 3, and 18 are missing.
+The HBO Max/Howdy release omitted episodes 2, 3, and 18.